ajy25/TableMage/docs/getting_started.rst

 Demo
 ----
-Check out the following demo to see **TableMage** in action:
+Check out the following demo notebooks to see **TableMage** in action:

 .. toctree::
    :maxdepth: 1
-   :caption: Demo
+   :caption: Overview of TableMage functionality

    demo.ipynb